-Students who wish to change to a department of another faculty and who satisfy the following requirements may do so by submitting a request.
-After submitting the request, the student will take an exam given by the department.
+Students who wish to change to a department of another faculty and who satisfy the following requirements may do so by submitting the appropriate application form.
+After submitting the form, the student will take an exam given by the department.